Go Outside for Melatonin + Circadian Rhythms

 What they found was surprising.
-Instead of melatonin levels rising only during the nighttime hours, about two hours after waking, melatonin levels would surge, causing significant daytime drowsiness period.
+Instead of melatonin levels rising only during nighttime hours, about two hours after waking, melatonin levels would surge, causing significant daytime drowsiness.

 The study showed that after just one week of camping without artificial light, the chronodisruption adjusted and melatonin levels normalized 100%.

 After just one weekend of camping without artificial light, the circadian rhythms normalized by 69%.1